Nonpoint Source: What You Can Do

 - Encourage local government officials to develop construction erosion and sediment control ordinances in your community.

 - Have your septic system inspected and pumped, at a minimum every three to five years, so that it operates properly.

 - Purchase household detergents and cleaners that are low in phosphorous to reduce the amount of nutrients discharged into our lakes, streams and coastal waters.

 - Become involved in local mining issues by voicing your concerns about acid mine drainage and reclamation projects in your area.

 - Use proper logging and erosion control practices on your forest lands by ensuring proper construction, maintenance, and closure of logging roads and skid trails.

 - Report questionable logging practices to state and federal forestry and state water quality agencies.

-- Manage animal waste to minimize contamination of surface water and ground water.
+- Manage animal manures to minimize losses to surface water and ground water.

-- Reduce soil erosion by using conservation practices and other applicable best management practices.
+- Reduce soil erosion and nturient loss by using appropriate conservation practice systems and other applicable best management practices.

 - Use planned grazing systems on pasture and rangeland.